aicis/fresco/doc/source/developers.rst

 * Ensure the test suite passes, i.e., that ``mvn verify`` complete without errors.

+* If you changed the documentation, build it locally and make sure it looks right.

 * Hit the *Pull Request* button at GitHub.